Improved Variance-Aware Confidence Sets for Linear Bandits and Linear Mixture MDP: Algorithm and Theory for Linear Bandits

-To bypass the known variance requirement, we develop a novel Bernstein-type concentration inequality (\theoremref{thm:m0m1}).
-Note that it controls the deviation via the empirical variance, which is $X_i^2$ and can be computed once $X_i$ is known.
-In contrast, some Bernstein-style inequalities in previous works control the deviation via the conditional variance $\E[X_i^2 \mid \gF_{i-1}]$, which is not observable even when $X_i$ is known \citep{zhang2020almost}.\footnote{In fact, in linear bandits, even estimating the conditional variance is \emph{impossible}, because the noises $\varepsilon_k$ could follow different distributions for different round $k$, and we have only one sample for each noise $\varepsilon_k$.} Also, some require certain independence requirements and may not work for martingales \citep{maurer2009empirical,peel2013empirical}, so they cannot be used for solving our linear bandits problem.
-The proof of the theorem is deferred to \appendixref{app:thm-m0m1}. \begin{theorem} Let $\{\gF_i\}_{i = 0}^n$ be a filtration.
-Let $\{X_i\}_{i = 1}^n$ be a sequence of real-valued random variables such that $X_i$ is $\gF_{i}$-measurable.
-We assume that $\E[X_i \mid \gF_{i-1}]=0$ and that $\abs{X_i} \le b$ almost surely.
-For $\delta < e^{-2}$ and $n \ge 4 $, we define $m = \lceil \log_2 \log_2 n \rceil \ge 1$ and we have
+\end{theorem} Importantly, this inequality controls the deviation via the empirical variance, which is $X_i^2$ and can be computed once $X_i$ is known.
+Note some previously proved inequalities require certain independence assumptions and thus cannot be directly applied to martingales \citep{maurer2009empirical,peel2013empirical}, so they cannot be used for solving our linear bandits problem.
+The proof of the theorem is deferred to Appendix~\ref{app:thm-m0m1}.